Scatophagus argus

-Scatophagus argus, the spotted scat, butterfish, mia mia, spotted butterfish or tiger scat, is a species of fish in the scat family Scatophagidae.
+Scatophagus argus, the spotted scat, butterfish, mia mia, spotted butterfish, argusfish or tiger scat, is a species of fish in the scat family Scatophagidae.
 It occurs in two basic color morphs which are called green scat and ruby or red scat.
 This fish is generally distributed around the Indo-Pacific region, to Japan, New Guinea, and southeastern Australia.
 They live in coastal muddy areas, including estuaries, mangroves, harbours, and the lower courses of rivers.
 They are popular aquarium fish.

 Taxonomy

 Scatophagus argus was first formally described in 1766 as Chaetodon argus by Carl Linnaeus with the type locality given as India.
 In 1831 Georges Cuvier described the genus Scatophagus and Linnaeus's C. argus was designated as its type species.
 The specific name argus refers to the mythical hundred-eyed guardian of Io, Argus, who following his death had his eyes became the feathers of a peacock, a reference to the brown to reddish-brown spots on the body of this fish.